tkuriyama/spacemonkey/client/README.md

 ## Spacemonkey

-A client for the Spacemonkey server, a small social network application.
+A client for the Spacemonkey server, a small social network application built around a grid.